 Has the elephant been coughing?

 Auscultation: lung sounds are hard to distinguish by auscultation in elephants (only in very young calves).

 Check the smell of the exhaled air for abnormal odour that may be associated with pulmonary disease.

 The vulva in elephants in the reproductive age should not prolapse.
 If possible, the mucosa of the vaginal vestibule should be inspected and should be pink and moist.
 Sometimes hyperemic areas and/or vesicles can be observed higher up in the vaginal vestibule.
 This could be an indication of a reactivation process of EEHV, which has no clinical implication for the elephant, but this could be a source of virus shedding.

 In old, non-reproductive females the vulva can be prolapsed, exposing the clitoris.
 The mucosa in these animals is often pale.

 Swelling of the vulva can be caused by edema (check by"pitting edema assessment"), hyperplasia or tumors.

-Small nodular lumps in the oropharynx are assumed to be lymphoid tissue and can be found in healthy elephant.
+Small nodular lumps in the oropharynx are assumed to be lymphoid tissue and can be found in healthy elephants.
 Whether they increase in size during certain infections is not yet known.

 The cuticles, the lengths and the shape of the nails in this adult Asian elephant look very nice.
 Pedicure was never done in this animal.